Solving Homelessness in America

 The thing we need to know about poverty and homelessness is how it relates to big business control of wages and the polarization of wealth.
 For someone to make huge profits, someone else has to get leveraged — for cheap.

 That meant the unions and middle class had to be eradicated.
-President Reagan made sure of that but not in his wildest dreams did could he visualize the devastating effects Free Trade would have on American life and culture, and how it would ravage the middle class around the world, but mostly in the United States.
+President Reagan made sure of that but not in his wildest dreams did could he visualize the devastating effects Free Trade would come to have on American life and culture, and how it would ravage the middle class around the world, but mostly in the United States.

 Homelessness/poverty are a support mechanism for politicians and big business trying to get rid of wage pressure and to lower taxes.
 Zero wages are the ultimate goal of many International companies and monopolies.
 They rely on local and state politicians to rationalize the damage to the populace, who come up with the usual “lazy bums did it to themselves” media posts.
 Is President Trump doing enough to change things?